 - the fridge - cakes will last for longer, but their quality may be affected

-Any cakes with high moisture additions, such as cream, added after baking, should not be left at room temperature.
-They must be stored chilled (in the fridge) and eaten within the shelf-life of the added product.
+Any cakes with high moisture additions, such as cream added after baking, should not be left at room temperature.
+They must be stored chilled (in the fridge) and eaten within the use-by date of the added product.

 There are some types of icing, such as ganache and buttercream, that can be kept outside the fridge.
 It’s best to store them somewhere cool and dry.
 Check the guidelines for storage of the particular icing product you will be using.